P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 Also, the reflector technology in the HPS luminaires helps to diffuse the light by reflecting and refracting photons around the grow area in different directions.
 This is different from an LED that directs photons directionally downward.
 So, while the plans have targeted the same light level on the canopy of the crop, you also need to take into consideration how those photons are being distributed into the crop.

-Let’s look at how a hybrid LED and HPS lighting system might differ from the all LED or all HPS systems.
-In this plan, we replaced every other HPS luminaire with two LED luminaires.
-The spacing of the luminaires also means that they can still be mounted on the 10ft truss, rather than having to install an additional track, as was the case with the all LED solution.
+Let’s look at how a hybrid LED and HPS lighting system might differ from all LED or all HPS systems.
+In this plan, we replaced every other HPS with two LED luminaires.
+This spacing also means that they can still be mounted on the 10ft truss, rather than having to install an additional track, as was the case with the all-LED solution.

 Remember that we are looking at the lighting costs alone in these calculations.
 To really figure out what solution works best for a particular project, we need to also factor in the relevant infrastructure and heating or cooling costs to determine which setup will truly offer the best ROI for each application.